Hansel and Gretel

 I read a review on Netflix which decided the movie was confused at who it was aimed towards.
 They thought the storyline was childish, but that children would either be too scared by it, or bored.
 I didn’t feel that way at all.
 It’s definitely not for children.
 I feel the story line is “childish” because the movie is merging children and horror together.
 The last bit of the movie turns into a heart-wrenching drama, (which I’ve seen happen many times before in Korean horror movies), and that drama is not really appropriate for children to see in my opinion.

 The scenery in this movie was very visually pleasing.
 The house, where the movie mostly took place, was whimsical, yet somehow creepy with the old-fashioned toys everywhere.
-It was like it was a magical place, but with something sinister underneath that you just couldn’t put a finger on.
+It was like it was a magical place, but with something sinister underneath that you just couldn’t put a finger on, it was like a sinister house next to some port moody condos for sale but that nobody decide to buy yet.

 Likewise, the characters were all good-looking as well.
 The children were pretty and adorable.
 Eun-woo, the main character who was in the car accident, had a pure-hearted sense to him.
 He was human right from the beginning, when we overhear an argument he was having on the phone with his girlfriend, but he was just perfect in dealing with children and was brave.
 (That actor is in the kdrama “Cinderella’s Stepsister” which was pretty popular a couple years ago.
 I think I’m going to have to go watch that now, haha.)